xlxulei1005/Project1011_Mortality_Predcition/README.md

       * 3rd dimension (list): sentence
       * 4th dimension (list): word

-* mortality_label.npy :
+* label.npy :
-   * Structure: A numpy array with patient's mortality and corresponding subject_id.
+   * Structure: A numpy array with patient's mortality, corresponding subject_id and their notes id.
 The order of subject_id is same as the all_data.npy.
       * 'MORTALITY_LABEL': If the subject has DEATHTIME, the value is 1, else it is 0.
+      * 'NOTE_ID': array of list.
+Each list represents the all notes index from this patient.
       * 'SUBJECT_ID'

 ## Recurrent Hierarchical Attention Mechanism